The only spring cleaning checklist you’ll ever need.

 • Bathtub: Scrub your tub with a sponge and soap-scum remover.
 Get rid of any ring around the rim — and wipe down the shampoo and skincare bottles while you’re at it.

 • Grout: Use a tile and grout cleaner and brush to get the grout on your floors, counters or walls gleaming.
 Follow your manufacturer’s guidelines to ensure you don’t damage surfaces.
-Here's more information on how to clean tile and grout.

 • Toilet: Use a toilet bowl cleaner and brush to scrub your toilet's interior — and wipe down the exterior surface and lid with disinfectant wipes.
 If you have limescale buildup, soak the bowl overnight with a lime-dissolving product.

-bedroom spring cleaning
+clean bedroom after spring cleaning

 • Accumulated clutter: Clear out your closets, drawers and under your bed, and make piles of things you want to keep, sell, donate or toss.
 Check out these decluttering tips from the pros for help.